 My husband and I were chatting the other night about our 4th child.
-The 1 year old.
+The 1-year-old.
 He made a comment that struck a chord.
 He said, “It feels like she is growing up without us really noticing.”
 I thought to myself… am I appreciating the little girl she is becoming?
 Do I recognize the full worth of who she is?
 And, for that matter, what about all my other children?

 Do I pay attention to their unique, particular (and, sometimes, peculiar) characteristics?

 So, it made me think a little deeper about each of their personalities and quirks… My eldest son is the sweetest, most gentle old soul that looks at life deeply and with insight.
-My second eldest son tends to take on life with real gusto, energy and curiosity (and tells me everyday that I look beautiful).
-My daughter is “Little Miss Independent”, mothering anyone that is younger than her, and is definitely a free spirit.
+My second eldest son tends to take on life with real gusto, energy, and curiosity (and tells me every day that I look beautiful).
+My daughter is “Little Miss Independent”, mothering anyone that is younger than her and is definitely a free spirit.
 Now for my baby… She lights up the room with her smile, takes after her brother by taking on the world around her with enthusiasm to learn, and often walks up to me just to give me an unexpected cuddle.
-Man these kids melt my heart!
+Man, these kids melt my heart!

 Do we remind ourselves of these kinds of things when those moments of exhaustion, frustration and complete and utter “I Give Up” hit?
 When we are tired of tantrums, screaming, running around, house cleaning, laundry, cooking, work, deadlines, being a single parent, etc… do we then remember the good in our children that make them unique.

 You know, when I stopped to think about this, I realized a few things.
 Yes, my life is crazy busy, but it is full.
 Yes, my kids drive me nuts, sometimes, and I’m sure they feel the same about me.
-My kids are healthy, strong, loved, adored and we are travelling and learning about this thing called family every day!
+My kids are healthy, strong, loved, adored and we are traveling and learning about this thing called family every day!

-How can we be more appreciative of our kids.
+How can we be more appreciative of our kids?

 - Each morning we can look at our children with fresh eyes.
 Forgetting all the miss-steps from yesterday (after all, we all make mistakes and deserve a second chance… or a third, or fourth, whatever it takes).